top of page

 RAIVES clip attached to a hospital bed rail.

-RAIVES clip organization IVs and monitor cables on a hospital bed rail.
+RAIVES prototype organizing IVs and monitor cables on a hospital bed rail.

 THE FACTS